OCDCpro/LAYR/challenge/README.md

 #### 5.6.
 Bonus

-There can be bonuspoints given for special tasks beside the LAYR challenge.
-Topics could be:
+Bonus points can be distributed for special tasks and/or performances beside the main LAYR challenge.
+Bonus topics could be:

   * Evaluation and ideas for improvement of LAYR
   * Challenges proposals for future LAYR